had0j/io_qp2_rule_eng/readme.md

  - Pentominoes
  - ASC-DX rotation system (same idea as ASC, but range expanded from ±2 to ±3)
  - Garbo's personally drawn monochromatic sketch background
- - If【Duo】is also enabled, revive tasks will become a “Clear 4*revive difficulty lines”
+ - If [Duo] is also enabled, revive tasks will become a “Clear 4*revive difficulty lines”
- - When activating every mod (except for【Duo】), mod combination name is “WHY”
+ - When activating every mod (except for [Duo] ), mod combination name is “WHY”

  ASC-DX's kick table (clockwise and 0←→2's 180°, counterclockwise and 1←→3's 180° is mirror symmetrical):
  ```